 Notes:

-On 22 February 2024, the NSTA has written an open letter to licensees urging them to improve their ESG reporting to promote trust and encourage investment in the industry.
+On 22 February 2024, the NSTA wrote an open letter to licensees urging them to improve their ESG reporting to promote trust and encourage investment in the industry.

 The letter identifies four current issues with ESG Data sharing between the participants of joint ventures which can result in some partners finding it difficult to comply with their ESG reporting obligations and suggests possible solutions.
 The letter can be viewed here.